 Will the development proposal produce waste (including rubble) during the development phase?
-YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 Minimal amounts of building rubble will be produced due to construction activities and must be disposed of at the correct, registered landfill site.
+YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m 3 Minimal amounts of building rubble will be produced due to construction activities and must be disposed of at the correct, registered landfill site.

 Will the development proposal produce waste during its operational phase?
-If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 N/A, The activity will not produce waste.
+YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 N/A, The activity will not produce waste.

-Will the development proposal require v YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type per phase of of the proposed development to be treated/disposed of? m3 If no, where and how will the waste be t reated / disposed of?
-Please explain. of waste, e.g. oil, and whether hazardous or not) and estimated $m^3$ osed development to be treated/disposed of? • due to construction activities.
-Construction waste will be ļ disposed of at a registered municip al landfill site. ļ Has the municipality or relevant authorit y confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the de YES NO If yes, provide written confirmation from Activity of the second ļ Will the development proposal produce other than into a municipal waste strear YES NO omer marrimo a monicipai wasie sirear If yes, has this facility confirmed that suf ficient capacity exists for treating / disposing of the waste to be generated by the development propose , , YES NO Provide written confirmation from the fa Provide written confirmation from the facility.
-N/A YES Does the facility have an operating license?
+Will the development proposal re quire waste to be treated / disposed of on site?
+YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type per phase of the proposed development to be treated/disposed of? m 3 N/A Indicate the types of waste (actual te be treated / disposed of?
+Please explain. al type of waste, e.g. oil, and whether hazardous or not) and estimated e proposed development to be treated/disposed of? m 3 Minimal amounts of building r disposed of at a registered m ubble due to construction activities.
+Construction waste will be unicipal landfill site. of the waste to be generated by uthority confirmed that sufficient capacity exists for treating / disposing the development proposal? n from the municipality or relevant authority.
+N/A YES NO Will the development proposal produce waste that will be treated and/or disposed of at another facility other than into a municipal waste stream?
+N/A If yes, has this facility confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal?
+Provide written confirmation from the facility.
+N/A Does the facility have an operating license?
 (If yes, please attach a copy of the licence.)
-N/A NO Facility name: Contact person: Cell: Postal address: Telephone: Postal code: Fax: E-mail:
+N/A Facility name: Contact person: Cell: Postal address: Telephone: Postal code: Fax: E-mail:

-Describe the measures that will be taken to reduce, reuse or recycle waste: N/A
+Describe the measures that will be taken to reduce, reuse or recycle waste: $\ensuremath{\text{N/A}}$